franciscolopezsancho/akka-persistence-training/README.md

 This is a representation of an AddedItem event to the box with `PersistenceId`: `Box|box1830352989`.

+#### Acknowledgment

+Thanks to the Akka team to create such an amazing repo https://github.com/akka/akka-samples from what I got inspiration.
+I strongly recommend to have a good look at it to see more advance techniques.

 #### Feedback

 I'd be more than happy to discuss if anything doesn't make sense and can be improved.
 In any case, hope this helps.

 Cheers!